quicwg/wg-materials/ietf97/minutes.md

 Jana speaking about the core specification and what discussion that has been happening so far.
 The intention is not to conclude on these topics, simply review them.

-Topics raised include, packet numbers, endianess, versioning, etc. See slides.
+Topics raised include, packet numbers, endian-ness, versioning, etc. See slides.

 Spencer asked how many have read the draft, a show hand showed a significant part of the room had done that.